2023 Most Popular Psychology Associate Degree Schools in Connecticut

 About 68% of the students majoring in psychology at the school are women while 32% are male.

-Read full report on Psychology at Middlesex Community College
+Full Psychology at Middlesex Community College Report

 A rank of #3 on this year’s list means Tunxis Community College is a great place for psychology students working on their associate degree.
-Located in the suburb of Farmington, Tunxis Community College is a public school with a small student population.
+Located in the suburb of Farmington, Tunxis Community College is a public college with a small student population.

 Of the 16 students majoring in psychology at Tunxis Community College, 6% are male and 94% are female.